 “I started my career as a database engineer and had an intense personal interest in identifying companies and technologies that could support the new usage models that were breaking traditional databases,” said Rob Rueckert, Managing Partner of Sorenson Capital.
 “That’s how we landed on Couchbase.
 When we evaluated their technology and talked to their customers, it was clear that Couchbase was built to handle even the fastest-moving, highest-volume companies, like Walmart, Cisco, eBay, and PayPal.”

 Couchbase is an operational database that sits at the heart of the web, mobile, and IOT applications that increasingly provide the foundation for digital economy businesses.
-In just under ten years, the company has established itself as the leader in terms of scalability, performance, and agile development environments across cloud, on-premises, and hybrid deployments.
+In just over a decade, the company has established itself as the leader in terms of scalability, performance, and agile development environments across cloud, on-premises, and hybrid deployments.

 “Sorenson’s analysis didn’t just provide us with ideas to consider.
 They gave us very specific ways to address issues with our compensation, funnel management, and lead qualification models.”

 Matt Cain, Couchbase’s CEO said, “Sorenson has developed an expertise around new go-to-market strategies and go-to-market efficiency.
 They’ve helped us think about different ways we could optimize our sales models to improve cycle time and productivity.”

 “By pulling and anonymizing data from Couchbase’s core systems, we were able to identify what Couchbase was doing well and where we thought they could make go-to-market improvements that could accelerate revenue growth,” Rob Rueckert explained.
 “Since we know every business is different, we used our analysis and benchmarks to provide suggestions and start a discussion.
 We then asked Matt and his leadership team to guide us on how we could help and where they would like us to dig in deeper.”